tomto66/Topiary-Beatz/README.md

 ## Compatibility / Testing

 * Tested/Compiled with Juce 5.3 / Visual Studio 2017 / VST2 / Windows10/X64
-* Tested with no issues in Cantabile 3
+* Tested with no issues in Cantabile 3 and Cubase LE

 ## Installing binaries